Essential Preparation Tips for Website Translation Services

 Where to Start?

-Getting your website translated can seem like an intimidating prospect, filled with questions and tasks that you are unfamiliar with.
-Or it may seem like a breeze; you just hand the translation company your URL and tell them what target language you want, right?
+Getting your website translated can seem like an intimidating prospect, filled with questions and unfamiliar tasks.
+Or it may seem like a breeze; you hand the translation company your URL and tell them what target language you want, right?
 Not that simple.

 Below, we will detail how quoting a website translation project is neither of those situations.
 It’s not as simple as sending a URL, but it doesn’t have to be complex either if the language provider has the necessary information.
-You will need to discuss your needs, goals, and scope of translation with the translation agency so they can assess your project and provide a quote tailored to your requirements and expectations.
-During the needs assessments, they will also advise you on options and recommendations to follow, as well as what you need to provide to obtain an accurate website translation quote.
+You will need to discuss your needs, goals, and translation scope with the translation agency so they can assess your project and provide a quote tailored to your requirements and expectations.
+During the needs assessment, they will also advise you on options and recommendations, as well as what you need to provide to obtain an accurate website translation quote.

 JR Language is a translation company that believes in educating current and prospective clients to make the website translation quoting process more manageable and smoother.
 Whether you require a budgetary estimate or a firm quote, we will work closely with you throughout the assessment process to produce a proposal tailored to your company’s specific requirements.

-We aim first to understand your needs and goals, including any budget limitations and previous experience with developing multilingual content, to plan a successful website translation project.
+We aim first to understand your needs and goals, including any budget constraints and prior experience developing multilingual content, to plan a successful website translation project.

-It takes time and effort to produce a fine multilingual website that reads and appears as if it was first written in the target language.
-Every business owner deserves top-tier translation services; however, proper planning and an adequate exchange of information are the key to success.
+It takes time and effort to produce a fine multilingual website that reads and appears as if it were first written in the target language.
+Every business owner deserves top-tier translation services; however, proper planning and adequate information exchange are the keys to success.

-Let’s review what the client needs and what the translators require.
+Let’s review what the client needs and what the team executing the multilingual website project requires.
 We’ll expose some misconceptions and replace them with good advice.

 A website localization project takes time for evaluation and planning.
-After all the decisions are made, you need time for the actual creation of the multilingual site.
-That includes the translation of content and the implementation of that new content on the multilingual site.
+After all the decisions are made, you need time to create the multilingual site.
+That includes translating content and implementing it on the multilingual site.

-It takes time evaluating the project since there are several elements to consider before your translation agency can create a quote.
-They will need to understand your requirements in detail and study your website to be able to offer a quote or quotes according to the options available.
+It takes time to evaluate the project, as there are several elements to consider before your translation agency can provide a quote.
+They will need to understand your requirements in detail and study your website to provide a quote or quotes based on the available options.

-Some companies come with all the parameters ready, others need to ponder the factors and options to decide on the information to quote.
-Some companies are in a more mature stage and have an idea of deadline, budget, and content that needs translation, others are in an exploratory mode looking for more information.
+Some companies looking to localize their site come with all the parameters ready; others need to discuss options to provide information for a quote.
+Some companies are in a more mature stage and have clear ideas about deadlines, budgets, and content that needs translation, while others are in an exploratory mode, seeking advice and consulting.
+Regardless of your stage, our translation agency is here to assist you.

 JR Language has collected the best questions and answers on making a multilingual website.